We Couldn’t Do This Without You

 Educational program rooms are used for multiple sessions throughout the day.
 For this reason, the room is set up to accommodate the maximum number of people.
-Some program rooms will be set in the standard theatre style (rows of chairs), with a riser at the front of the room featuring a podium with a panel table and four chairs.
-Other program rooms will be set with round tables or desktop tables for the audience, and will also include a riser with podium and panel table and chairs.
+Some program rooms will be set in the standard theatre style (rows of chairs), with a riser at the front of the room featuring a podium and four chairs.
+Other program rooms will be set with round tables or desktop tables for the audience, and will also include a riser with podium and chairs.
 (Setups for preconference workshops vary based on their formats.)